Georgia, Russia tiptoe toward partial restoration of ties

 At the meeting on Friday, held in Geneva and mediated by Switzerland, the countries agreed to continue talks on regular basis, he said.

-The Russian Foreign Ministry said the representatives “exchanged views on possible ways to normalize relations between Russian and Georgia in specific spheres.”
+The Russian Foreign Ministry said the representatives “exchanged views on possible ways to normalise relations between Russian and Georgia in specific spheres.”

 Georgia is eager to revive trade with Russia, which banned imports of Georgian wine and mineral water, two of its main products, as tensions increased two years before the war.